Minecraft-Transit-Railway/Minecraft-Transit-Railway/docs/MIGRATIONS.md

 put a spike through the sky at every car of a train while the car bodies, drawn through entity layers, were perfect.
 The mesh is now packed in `renderLayer.format()`, and the stage to layer mapping lives in `MoreRenderLayers.get` so that the build and the draw ask the same question.

+The same rule cuts the other way for a buffered draw: a vertex missing an element the format declares is refused outright rather than defaulted.
+The line layer's new width element took the client down the first time the mod drew a line, which needs only a brush, a lift tool or a rail item in hand; `IDrawing.drawLineInWorld` writes the width now.

 Note that `DefaultVertexFormat.NEW_ENTITY` was renamed to `ENTITY`; there is no separate `ENTITY` of the older kind to confuse it with.
 Writing an element the format does not have — `setOverlay`